Congenital myasthenic syndrome: Postsynaptic CMS

 Dok-7 is a postsynaptic protein that binds and activates MuSK protein, which then leads to AChR clustering and typical folding of the postsynaptic membrane.
-Mutations of Dok-7 are yrt another underlying mechanism of postsynaptic CMS.
+Mutations of Dok-7 are yet another underlying mechanism of postsynaptic CMS.

 Diagnosis

 Congenital myasthenic syndrome (CMS) is "often difficult to diagnose because of a broad differential diagnosis and lack of specific laboratory findings.
 Identification of the underlying mutation is critical, as certain mutations lead to treatment-responsive conditions while others do not."
 Whole exome sequencing (WES) is often used as a diagnostic tool that allows for the "initiation of specific treatment".

 Management

 Treatment depends on the form (category) of the disease.
 Although symptoms are similar to myasthenia gravis, treatments used in MG are not useful in CMS.
 MG is treated with immunosuppressants, but CMS is not an autoimmune disorder.
 Instead, CMS is genetic and responds to other forms of drug treatments.
 A form of presynaptic CMS is caused by an insufficient release of acetylcholine (ACh) and is treated with cholinesterase inhibitors.

 Postsynaptic fast-channel CMS, in which ACh receptors do not stay open long enough, is treated with cholinesterase inhibitors and 3,4-diaminopyridine.
-In the U.S., the more stable phosphate salt formulation of 3,4-diaminopyridine (amifampyridine phosphate) is under development as an orphan drug for CMS and is available to eligible patients at no cost under an expanded access program.
+In the U.S., the more stable phosphate salt formulation of 3,4-diaminopyridine (amifampridine phosphate) is under development as an orphan drug for CMS and is available to eligible patients at no cost under an expanded access program.

 Postsynaptic slow-channel CMS is treated with quinidine or fluoxetine, which blocks the ACh receptor.